wittgena/wittgena.github.io/_posts/2025-10-19-existential-evolution-tloop.md

 > **LMP-Theoria is not only a model; it is the structure through which tloop becomes PTC, and PTC becomes existence.**

----

-### Appendix: Existential Anchor (E₀)

 Each phase closure re-anchors itself in **E₀** — the existential attractor of judgment.
 E₀ is the silent center around which recursion orbits and belonging is declared.
 Through E₀, every closure returns to **Dominium**:
 ownership as responsibility, reflection as existence.